anastasop/ostap/README.md

 ## Installation

-Ostap is a python application.
+Ostap is a Python application.
 It has very few dependencies, namely [stockfish](https://stockfishchess.org), [python-chess](https://python-chess.readthedocs.io/en/latest/) and [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).
 You must have a stockfish executable in your PATH, see the site for instructions.
 The others are installed by pip.
-It needs python >= 3.9.
+It needs Python >= 3.9.
 Tested on FreeBSD 14 and Debian 12 with custom stockfish builds.

-You did a working python installation.
-The simplest way is to install python using your OS package managers and then create a virtual environment to use ostap.
+You need a working Python installation.
+The simplest way is to install Python using your OS package managers and then create a virtual environment to use ostap.

-If you don't use python for other things and you want only to run ostap, do the following.
+If you don't use Python for other things and you only want to run ostap, do the following.
 It will create a virtual environment in `${HOME}/src/ostap` and install ostap.
 You need to activate it before using the program.

 ```